| Read Time: 4 minutes

+How are unpaid wages calculated in California?
+This question is crucial for employees seeking compensation for wage theft.
 Employers use several techniques to give their employees less compensation than they are entitled to.
 California and federal laws allow employees to recover unpaid wages and punish their employers for wage theft.
-But how are unpaid wages calculated in California?
 The method for calculating unpaid wages depends on how your employer withheld your pay.
 To confirm that you receive all the compensation you are due in an unpaid wages complaint, speak to an experienced employment attorney at the Law Office of John Dalton.

 What Are Unpaid Wages?

-An unpaid wage claim arises when your employer flat-out refuses to pay you for your work.
-An unpaid wage claim can also occur when your employer commits a subtler violation of state or federal labor laws.
+An unpaid wage claim arises when your employer refuses to pay you for your work.
+An unpaid wage claim can also occur when your employer violates state or federal labor laws subtly.
 Additionally, an employer commits wage theft if it refuses to pay you wages (including vacations and bonuses) according to the terms of your work agreement.

 Federal Wage Laws

 The federal Fair Labor Standards Act (FLSA) demands that employers pay their non-exempt employees at least $7.25 per hour.
-FLSA also requires employers to pay non-exempt employees 1.5 times their regular rate of pay for any time they work in excess of 40 hours in a workweek.
+FLSA also requires employers to pay non-exempt employees 1.5 times their regular rate of pay for any time they work more than 40 hours in a workweek.

 Unpaid Wage Laws in California